Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUST id="android-network-separate-packages" %} have separate service clients for sync and async APIs.

-{% include requirement/SHOULD id="android-service-client-feature-support" %} support only those features provided by the Azure service that would make sense for a mobile app would access.
-Mobile apps are inherently consumer applications, and only a subset of Azure services and features are intended for use by consumer applications.
-While completeness is valuable and gaps in functionality can cause frustration, a smaller binary size and an opinionated stance of only providing consumer-facing functionality will make our libraries easier and more desirable for app developers to use.
+{% include requirement/SHOULD id="android-service-client-feature-support" %} support only those features provided by the Azure service that would make sense to access from a mobile app.
+Mobile apps are inherently end-user facing applications, and only a subset of Azure services and features are intended for use by these type of applications.
+While completeness is valuable and gaps in functionality can cause frustration, a smaller binary size and an opinionated stance of only providing end-user facing functionality will make our libraries easier and more desirable for app developers to use.

 {% include requirement/MUST id="android-service-client-mobile-consistency" %} provide a public API whose shape matches the public API shape provided in the equivalent iOS library as closely as possible.
 Clients should have the same names and provide the same functionality in their public APIs, and while method naming should be idiomatic to each platform, consistency in naming between the two platforms is the next most important consideration.